sanikamnjoshi/sanikamnjoshi.github.io/index.md

 ---
+layout: default
 title: Home
-layout: home
+nav_order: 1
+description: "My portfolio"
+permalink: /
 ---

-This is the new home page for my site.
+This is the home page for my site.